 Since Keyword Planner is a Google Ads tool, it’s really focused around paid search.
 Because of this, it can help you select competitive bids and budgets for your campaigns.

-Google Trends may not be as in-depth as the other keyword research we’ve seen, but Google Trends does present some key use cases, like identifying seasonal trends.
+Another free SEO tool, Google Trends may not be as in-depth as the other keyword research we’ve seen but it does present some key use cases, like identifying seasonal trends.

 As a free option, Google Trends is a powerful little tool for seeing trending searches around the world.